braph-software/BRAPH-2/tutorials/developers/dev_measure/readme.md

 <a id="Implementation-of-Measure-Parameters-Triangles"></a>
 ## Implementation of Measure Parameters (Triangles)  [⬆](#Table-of-Contents)

-Now, we implement the (nodal unilayer) measure `Triangles`, which depends on a parameter `RULE`, which we add as a property of category `parameter`.
+Now, you will implement the (nodal unilayer) measure `Triangles`, which depends on a parameter `RULE`, which we add as a property of category `parameter`.
-The parts of the code that are modified are highlighted.

 > **Code 10.** **Triangles element header.**
-> 		The `header` section of the generator code for "_Triangles.gen.m" provides the general information about the `Triangles` element.
+> 		The `header` section of the generator code in "_Triangles.gen.m" provides the general information about the `Triangles` element.
 > 		This code modifies Code 10.
 > ````matlab
 > %% ¡header!